-Protective eyewear with top and side shields or a face shield is required to be worn at all times during preclinical, laboratory, and clinical sessions.
-Protective eyewear must fit one's face without falling from the field of intended protection.
-Face shields must protect the face, nose, mouth, and eyes and cover forehead, extend below chin, and wrap around side of face.
+Protective eyewear with top and side shields is required to be worn at all times during preclinical, laboratory, and clinical sessions.
+Students are required to wear full face shields during dental hygiene procedures that produce aerosols.
+The face shield must protect the face, nose, mouth, and eyes.
+The face shield must extend below the chin andwrap around the sides of the face.
 These are OSHA regulations and will be enforced.
-Failure to do so or to have face protection that does not fit securely against face and meets specification will result in the reduction of ten points from a student's quiz, test, or preclinical/laboratory proficiency evaluation grade(s) for that day; or from their Externship rotation grade.
+Failure to do so or to have protective eyewear that does not fit securely against face and meets specification will result in the reduction of ten points from a student's preclinical or laboratory proficiency evaluation, or clinical grade(s) for that day.